 Workshops to Promote Equity, Diversity, and Inclusion

-The Breaking the Bias Habit® workshops introduce academic audiences to the concepts of implicit or unconscious biases and assumptions about diverse groups of people by treating the application of such biases as a “habit.”
+The Breaking the Bias Habit® workshops introduce academic audiences to the concepts of implicit or unconscious biases and assumptions about diverse groups of people by treating the application of such biases as a “habit,” with a focus on race, ethnicity, and gender.
 Participants will uncover their own biases, discover the underlying concepts and language used in the psychological and social psychological literature to describe such processes, participate in interactive discussions about the potential influence of implicit or unconscious bias in their department/unit, and learn evidence-based strategies for reducing the application of these biases.
+One workshop is aimed at general academic audiences, and the other is tailored specifically to academic medicine (BRIM).

 For information about scheduling a Breaking the Bias® workshop with a UW–Madison department or unit, click here.